 What is PayPal?

 The bitter part is or rather the reality is PayPal is doing no charity!
-It will charge you fees.
+It will charge you a certain amount and you need to pay the PayPal fees for receiving money.

 Let’s know the PayPal fee structure in detail